 The Complicated Marketing of Health and Wellness In-Store

 A study in the journal Nature estimated that 103 million Americans, or 31 percent of the U.S. population, had been infected with SARS-CoV-2 by the end of 2020.
-And sadly, many who succumbed to the virus were those most vulnerable: the elderly, those who already had weakened immune systems, and those generally in poor health overall (obesity, pre-existing health issues).
+Sadly, many who succumbed to the virus were those most vulnerable: the elderly, those who already had weakened immune systems, and those generally in poor health overall (obesity, pre-existing health issues).

-Suddenly, it wasn’t just about how one would get through contracting the virus, but more how one would avoid getting it altogether.
+Suddenly, it wasn’t just about how one would get through contracting the virus, but more about how one would avoid getting it altogether.
 And leading a better, healthier life quickly and expeditiously became a focal point for many.

 According to McKinsey & Company in a recent article, their latest research shows “that consumers care deeply about wellness—and that their interest is growing.
 In a survey of roughly 7,500 consumers in six countries, 79 percent of the respondents said they believe that wellness is important, and 42 percent consider it a top priority.
 In fact, consumers in every market we researched reported a substantial increase in the prioritization of wellness over the past two to three years.”